Electronic structure, dimer physics, orbital-selective behavior, and magnetic tendencies in the bilayer nickelate superconductor La$_3$Ni$_2$O$_7$ under pressure

-{\it Fermi surface.--} Next, let us discuss the Fermi surface of LNO in the HP phase.
-As shown in Fig.~\ref{Wannier}(a), there are three bands crossing the Fermi level, namely, $\alpha$, $\beta$ and $\gamma$, respectively.
-The two electron pockets $\alpha$ and $\beta$ arise from mixed $d_{3z^2-r^2}$ and $d_{x^2-y^2}$ orbitals.
+{\it Fermi surface.--} As shown in Fig.~\ref{Wannier}(a), there are three bands crossing the Fermi level in the HP phase of LNO, namely, $\alpha$, $\beta$ and $\gamma$, respectively.
+The two electron sheets $\alpha$ and $\beta$ arise from mixed $d_{3z^2-r^2}$ and $d_{x^2-y^2}$ orbitals.
 The hole pocket $\gamma$ originates from the $d_{3z^2-r^2}$ orbital.
+The crystal-field splitting $\Delta$ between the $t_{2g}$ and $e_g$ orbitals ($\sim 1.51$~eV) is much larger than the Hund coupling $J$ of LNO ($\sim 0.61$ eV)~\cite{Christiansson:arxiv}.
+In this case, the system could be regarded as a two minimum ${e_g}$-orbital system with 1.5 electrons per site, by using a bilayer lattice~\cite{Luo:arxiv,Nakata:prb17,TMaier:prb11,Mishra:sr,Maier:prb19,Maier:prb22}.

-The crystal-field splitting $\Delta$ between the $t_{2g}$ and $e_g$ orbitals is quite large ($\sim 1.51$~eV) and the $\Delta$ between $d_{x^2-y^2}$ and $d_{3z^2-r^2}$ is about $0.398$ eV~\cite{WL}, as displayed in Fig.~\ref{Wannier}(b).
-In this case, the system could be regarded as a two ${e_g}$-orbital system with 1.5 electrons per site, by using a bilayer lattice~\cite{Maier:prb11,Mishra:sr,Maier:prb19,Maier:prb22}.
-In the NiO$_6$ layer plane, the largest hopping corresponds to the $d_{x^2-y^2}$-$d_{x^2-y^2}$ orbitals ($\sim 0.491$ eV), larger than that in the IL-nickelate superconductors ($\sim 0.372$ eV).
-Furthermore, the NN $d_{3z^2-r^2}$-$d_{3z^2-r^2}$ ($\sim 0.115$ eV) and $d_{3z^2-r^2}$-$d_{x^2-y^2}$ ($\sim 0.240$ eV) are larger than those in IL-nickelate superconductor ($\sim 0.030$ and $\sim 0.006$~eV).
-In the dimer direction, the NN $d_{3z^2-r^2}$ has a large intraorbital hopping of $\sim 0.644$ eV, while the NN $d_{x^2-y^2}$'s have nearly zero hopping, supporting our previous analysis of orbital-selective MO state.
-For comparison, the NN $d_{3z^2-r^2}$-$d_{3z^2-r^2}$ hopping is about $0.383$~eV~\cite{dimer}.
-In the bilayer structure, the $d_{3z^2-r^2}$ orbitals are connected by the bridge O $p_z$ state, while there is no O atom connecting Ni $d_{3z^2-r^2}$ orbitals in the IL-nickelate.
-The disentangled Wannier functions of the $d_{3z^2-r^2}$ orbital of LNO in the HP phase clearly show the $\sigma$-bonding character via O $p_z$ orbitals along the Ni-Ni dimer [see Fig.~\ref{Wannier}(d)].
-Furthermore, Fig.~\ref{Wannier}(d) also indicates $\sigma$-bonding behavior (between $d_{3z^2-r^2}$ and $p_x$/$p_y$), leading to the large interorbital hopping between $e_g$ states via in-plane O $p_x$ or $p_y$ orbitals connecting $d_{x^2-y^2}$ states [see Fig.~\ref{Wannier}(e)].
+Different from IL nickelates, in the layer plane, we found a large interorbital hopping between $d_{3z^2-r^2}$ and $d_{x^2-y^2}$ in LNO ($\sim 0.240$ eV), leading to a strong in-plane hybridization between those two orbitals, resulting in two sheets $\alpha$ and $\beta$ with mixed $d_{3z^2-r^2}$ and $d_{x^2-y^2}$ character.
+The disentangled Wannier functions~\cite{Mostofi:cpc} of the $d_{3z^2-r^2}$ orbital of LNO in the HP phase clearly show the $\sigma$-bonding character via O $p_z$ orbitals along the Ni-Ni dimer.
+Furthermore, Fig.~\ref{Wannier}(b) also indicates $\sigma$-bonding behavior (between $d_{3z^2-r^2}$ and $p_x$/$p_y$), leading to the large interorbital hopping between $e_g$ states via in-plane O $p_x$ or $p_y$ orbitals connecting $d_{x^2-y^2}$ states [see Fig.~\ref{Wannier}(c)].